Ultimate Guide to Tax Deed Sales & Tax Lien Investing

 So what’s the purpose of tax lien investing?

 Tax lien investing has the potential to give investors a strong annual return.
-In some cases, if you invest in the states with the higher maximum rates of return, you can have an ROI of 25% annually in unpaid property taxes and the associated interest.
-However, tax lien investing can be riskier as delinquent owners still have rightful ownership and are given a lengthy redemption period.
-Should they pay back the delinquent balance plus interest, you will have essentially lost your investment.
+In some cases, if you invest in the states with the higher maximum rates of return, you can have an ROI of 5%-18% annually in unpaid property taxes and the associated interest.
+However, tax lien investing can be riskier if you are investing to eventually foreclose as delinquent owners still have rightful ownership and are given a lengthy redemption period.
+Although the interest rate provides a stable and fair return while you wait, there is no guarantee to what condition the property will be in after your foreclosure.
+This is why most people investing in tax liens hope for the delinquent taxpayer to satisfy their debts.

 How Tax Deed Sales Work

 Tax deed sales are different from tax lien investing in one crucial way: Rather than purchasing the right to the unpaid taxes, a tax deed sale grants you ownership of the property upon purchase.
-In other words, after you purchase a tax deed, you own the property—no questions asked.
+In most cases, after you purchase a tax deed, you own the property—no questions asked.
 Most states don’t even offer a redemption period to delinquent owners after a tax deed sale, further simplifying the process and securing your investment.
+However, the few states that do have a redemption period typically offer the investor a favorable interest rate penalty if the property is redeemed.

 Because tax deed sales offer fewer complications and ambiguity about the security of your investment, this tends to be the more desirable option for real estate investors.
 Investors get to purchase property way below market value and then flip it for a profit after the tax deed transaction is successful.